 Durham’s youngest residents are getting a place to call their own thanks to Durham Habitat’s Playhouse Program.The Habitat Playhouse Program is a collaborative effort of local corporations, the community and Habitat volunteers to build and donate playhouses to local families and service organizations that work with children.

-Thanks to the support of NetApp, Blue Cross and Blue Shield of North Carolina, GlaxoSmithKline and other Triangle corporations, the Playhouse Program will raise over $75,000 and provide over 25 playhouses in its first year.
-Durham Habitat anticipates raising $200,000 through the playhouse program next fiscal year, providing start-up capital for Durham Habitat’s affordable housing projects.
+Thanks to the support of NetApp, Blue Cross North Carolina, GlaxoSmithKline and other Triangle corporations and partners, the Playhouse Program has built more than 175 playhouses raising over $400,000 for Durham Habitat since 2013, providing critical start-up capital for Durham Habitat’s affordable housing projects.

 Interested in building a playhouse?